 NEUTRAL DENSITY FILTERS

 Our favorites.
-They reduce the amount of light passing through the camera lens without changing the color of the scene.
-It is usually needed to take longer exposures when daytime lights are harsh.
-There are several types depending on the amount of light we want them to restrain.
+They reduce the amount of light passing through the camera lens without changing the color or sharpness of the scene.
+It is usually needed to take longer exposures when daytime light is harsh or when our aim is shooting minimalistic compositions when there is water or clouds in the scene.
+There are several types depending on the amount of light they reduce.
 The main ones subtract 3, 6 or 10 light stops.

 Graduated Neutral Density filters

-They will help to gradually subtract light, ideal for scenes where we see high dynamic range with strong lights and shadows.
+They will help to gradually reduce the light, ideal for scenes where there is a high dynamic range with strong lights and shadows.

-The most convenient way to transport our equipment is a photography backpack, for both short and long trip.
+The most convenient way to transport our equipment is a photography backpack, for both short and long trips.

-It is important to consider the purpose of a trip before picking a backpack since we could be carrying our equipment for hours if we plan to hike.
+It is essential to consider the purpose of a trip before picking a backpack since we could be carrying our equipment for hours if we plan to hike.

-As a minimum requirement, a camera backpack should have the following characteristics:
+As a minimum requirement, a camera backpack should meet the following requirements:

 - Have enough space to store all the photography equipment that we have discussed so far, with space for some clothes and food if we are going to do some trekking.

-- Be made of resistant materials that offer security in case of hits and falls.
+- Be made of resistant materials in case of hits and falls.

 - Be Impermeable or have a waterproof cover to prevent water damage.

-- The main compartment should open from the back to avoid theft.
+- The main compartment should be opened from the back to avoid theft.

-- Have sternum and waist fastening straps to distribute weight on the hip to protect our back.
+- Have sternum and waist fastening straps to distribute weight on the hip and protect our back.

-For landscape photography, a remote shutter is essential in addition to a stable tripod to achieve the greatest sharpness.
-This enable us to operate our camera without touching it, thus avoiding trepidation.
+For landscape photography, a remote shutter is essential in addition to a sturdy tripod to achieve the greatest sharpness.
+This let us to operate our camera without pressing any button, thus shooting with no trepidation.

-An external flash is convenient to have if you enjoy taking portraits.
+An external flash is a convenient accesory if you enjoy taking portraits.
 It can also be used to illuminate scenes in night photography.
 Youngnuo and Neweer are brands with quality and affordable external flashes.
-Take into account space and weight before including them in your trips.
+Consider the space and weight before including them in your trips.

-We need our hands free to be able to handle our photography equipment with comfort for night photography, and a headlamp comes in handy for this.
+We need our hands free to handle our photography equipment with comfort for night photography, and a headlamp comes in handy for this.
 There are many types of headlamps offering different features and quality depending on the budget we have.

-If we want to carry a lightweight flashlight that provides quality lighting, it is better to carry this type of flashlight.
+If we want a lightweight flashlight that provides quality lighting, it is very convenient to carry this type of flashlight.

-Having several batteries in our photography equipment is essential for traveling, especially on trips where we may not have as much access to electricity or trips where low temperatures reduce the life of our batteries.
-If we also want to take long night exposures or time-lapse, it will be important to have more spare batteries.
+Having several batteries in our photography equipment is essential for traveling, especially on trips where we may not have easy access to electricity or trips where low temperatures reduce the life of our batteries.
+If we also want to take long night exposures or time-lapses, it will be important to have more spare batteries.

-We always carry a minimum of 3, and more depending on the type of trip.
-For example, on our trip to capture Northern Lights in Lofoten, long exposures and subzero temperatures at night quickly discharged the batteries.
+We always carry a minimum of 3 and more depending on the type of trip.
+For example, on our trip to capture Northern Lights in Lofoten, long exposures and subzero temperatures at night quickly ended the batteries lives.

 If you are going to take a road trip with multi-day hiking on the itinerary, we also recommend taking a USB charger so you can charge using the cigarette lighter or a battery power bank.

-As with batteries, we will need variable amounts of memory for taking and storing photos depending on the duration of our trip.
+As with batteries, we will need memory cards for taking and storing photos depending on the duration of our trip.

-We recommend taking several cards with less space than one or two cards with a lot of memory in order to avoid problems in the case of loss or damage.
+We recommend taking several cards with less space than one or two cards with a lot of memory in order to prevent problems in the case of loss or damage.

 The main types of memory cards include: